 If shortlisted, candidates will be asked to complete a criminal record self-declaration form where they will be required to declare all unspent cautions and convictions; and also, any adult cautions (simple or conditional), and spent convictions that are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2020).

 The relevant criminal record self-declaration form is attached at Appendix 2.

 Shortlisted candidates will be sent:

-- Childcare Disqualification Declaration form (where applicable). - Criminal Record Self-Declaration form (all). - Full details of the selection process.
+- Criminal Record Self-Declaration form. - Full details of the selection process.

 4.5 Employment history and references